SiuhiuY/SiuhiuY/README.md

+## 👋 Hi

-## Hi, I'm Carol.
+I'm Carol.

 I studied Data Science, and my background is in the humanities.
 Together, they shape how I think about data.

-I'm currently exploring LLMs and RAG.
+- 🔭 I’m currently exploring LLMs and RAG.

 <!--
 **SiuhiuY/SiuhiuY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.